 HHS strongly encourages all grant recipients to provide a smoke-free workplace and promote the non-use of tobacco products.
 This is consistent with the HHS mission to protect and advance the physical and mental health of the American people.

-The person whose signature appears below is authorized to sign this assurance and commit the Applicant/Grantee to the above provisions.
+rne person wr iose signature appears belo w is authorized i to sign this assurance an a commit the Applicant/G rantee to the o above provisio ns. , , •